Remote Legal Support

 - Remote Legal Support: Learn from the Experts offers a technology-based approach to providing offsite legal consultation, screening, and services.
 This webinar takes a closer look at three successful RLS projects and discuss logistics, challenges, and best practices for connecting to underserved and rural communities.

-- Creative Outreach Strategies: How to Reach Communities During COVID-19 discusses how nonprofit organizations and legal service providers are innovating their outreach during the COVID-19 pandemic.
+- *NEW Creative Outreach Strategies: How to Reach Communities During COVID-19 discusses how nonprofit organizations and legal service providers are innovating their outreach during the COVID-19 pandemic.

 Community Education Resources